Kuldeep-Singh-28/Office-Cafeteria-App/README.md

 # Office-Cafeteria-App

 Cafeteriaa is a full-stack, food and drink ordering system.
-The app is split into two front ends: one for the customer to order their drink(s) and/or food (Cafeteriaa Customer, or Cafeteriaa-C ), and one for the coffee shop to receive and manage orders as they come in (Cafeteriaa Admin, or Cafeteriaa-A).<br />
+The app is split into two front ends: one for the customer to order their drink(s) and/or food (Cafeteria Customer, or Cafeteria-C ), and one for the Cafeteria shop to receive and manage orders as they come in (Cafeteria Admin, or Cafeteria-A).<br />

 To see Cafeteriaa live in action, open a browser tab for <a href="http://Cafeteriaa.herokuapp.com/">Cafeteriaa customer</a> and a tab for <a href="https://Cafeteriaa.herokuapp.com/login">Cafeteriaa-Admin</a>.
 All you have to do is place an order on Cafeteriaa app, and then watch Cafeteriaa Admin receive the order.
 <br />